State Authorization for Distance Learners

 Pursuant to the United States Department of Education's Program Integrity Rule, each institution of higher education is required to provide all prospective and current students with the contact information of the state agency or agencies that handle complaints against postsecondary education institutions offering distance learning within that state.

 Students must begin with the Blue Ridge Community College internal complaint or review policies and procedures prior to filing a complaint with a state agency.
-To view this process, refer to the Student Grievance Procedure and Due Process section of the BRCC Catalog and Student Handbook (see 2013-14 edition, pages 39 and 40).
-The online version section containing this policy may be accessed by clicking the General Information/Policies PDF file and searching for "Student Grievance".
+To view this process, first access the current year BRCC Catalog and Student Handbook.
+Refer to and access the Student Grievance Procedure and Due Process section by searching for "Student Grievance Procedure and Due Process" within the catalog.
 If this process is not satisfactory, students may contact their State approval or licensing entity in the student's State of residency established to handle student complaints.

 In North Carolina, the contact is the UNC-General Administration.
 Their website states:

-If you were unable to resolve a complaint through the institution's grievance procedures, please submit a complaint to:
+If you were unable to resolve a complaint through the institution's grievance procedures, please review the Student Complaint Policy (PDF), print out and complete the Student Complaint Form (PDF) and submit the complaint to:

 North Carolina Post-Secondary Education Complaints